Here are the tools and services that I use every day to write, create, teach, live well, and run my business-of-one.

 - Calendly: For allowing clients, prospects, peers, and friends to schedule virtual meetings on a designated calendar of your choosing.
 Automated for time-saving.

-- Evernote: Cloud-based word processing for teams and across multiple platforms.
+- Bear App: Cloud-based word processing and note-taking across multiple platforms.
 My preferred word processing tool.

 - Flywheel: Website hosting plus security in a seamless user system and great customer service.